-Now go to the ‘Add New Shipping Method’ section and fill the basic details related to your plugin.
-The name of the method, shipping rates, tooltip description, a start date of the offer, end date of the offer, taxation status, and estimated delivery time could be added through this form.
+Now go to the ‘Add New Shipping Method’ section and fill in the basic details related to your plugin.
+The name of the method, shipping rates, tooltip description, start date of the offer, end date of the offer, taxation status, and estimated delivery time could be added through this form.

 You will find the process easy and simple.